robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-1-ect-evidence.md

 take so long to mark the full set of books that we had moved on in the curriculum and the motivation for pupils to respond to the feedback was gone.

 I now use a much more efficient approach which means pupils get feedback a lot quicker so they can act on it and it still feels relevant to the learning we are doing.
-I first saw this approach at a subject network meeting and I’ve used it ever since – I mark pupils' work but I just put a code (like a square or a star) next to the questions they got wrong based on an error.
+I first saw this approach at a subject network meeting and I’ve used it ever since – I mark pupils’ work but I just put a code (like a square or a star) next to the questions they got wrong based on an error.
 I then prepare one slide or print out which has the code and a worked example/explanation of the mistake.
 For example, the star shows that pupils have made an error with their units in the problem.
 Pupils are all given a copy of the class feedback and they have time to correct their work.
 An unintended outcome, which I didn’t expect, was pupils have started to help each other and ask others in their group who didn’t get that code to help them if they are stuck!
 It’s led to some really meaningful responses to feedback and pupils take it really seriously.

 {/details}